 Personal Health Information – the “P” in “PHI” stands for "protected," not "private."
 The definitions of PHI and IIHI do not have an exception that allows disclosure if the PHI or the IIHI is publicly-available; instead, these definitions apply to information that is received by a covered entity from any source, so long as it is related to the provision of health care.

-Permissable disclosure – disclosure that enables use or disclosure of PHI when such use or disclosure is "necessary to prevent or lessen a serious or imminent threat to the health or safety of a person or the public" and is to "a person or persons reasonably able to prevent or lessen the threat, including the target."
+Permissible disclosure – disclosure that enables use or disclosure of PHI when such use or disclosure is "necessary to prevent or lessen a serious or imminent threat to the health or safety of a person or the public" and is to "a person or persons reasonably able to prevent or lessen the threat, including the target."

 Sex offender – a sex offender is any person, adult of juvenile, who is convicted of a sexual offense under the laws of North Carolina as contained in Chapter 14, Article 27a – Sex Offender and Public Registration Protection Programs.
 Sanctuary Counseling Group will utilize Chapter 14, Article 27a as the definitive guide for any work undertaken with an individual registered under this particular statute.